aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/hyperlinks/get/_index.md

 weight: 10
 ---

-This REST API allows you to get a hyperlink from a document.
+This REST API retrieves a `Hyperlink`.

 The resource properties are:

 |Property Name|Type|Description|
 | :- | :- | :- |